Thane Metro: Depot

 The line has a proposed depot at Kasarvadavali.
 The depot is expected to be built on an area 18 Hectares and the tenders for the Detailed Design Consultant for the depot were invited in January 2025 under contract T1-011/DDC-02/2025.

+Future Expansion

+Phase II

+The Government of Maharashtra has appointed Maha Metro to undertake a feasibility study and prepare a Detailed Project Report (DPR) for the proposed metro corridor connecting Thane, Kalwa, Mumbra, and Diva.
+The proposal has received in-principle approval from the state government, and Maha Metro has been given six months to complete the study and submit the DPR.